hbprosper/Terascale/README.md

 ```bash
 conda create --name terascale
 ```
-and activate it by doing
+and activate it using the command
 ```bash
 conda activate terascale
 ```
 You need create the environment only once, but you must activate the desired environment whenever you create a new terminal window.

 #### Step 2
-Install root, python, numpy, …
+With the environment activated, you can now install root, python, numpy, etc. For example, the following command installs the [ROOT](https://root.cern.ch) package from CERN
 ```
 	conda install –c conda-forge root
 ```
-If all goes well, this will install a recent version of the [ROOT](https://root.cern.ch) package from CERN as well as *Python* and several Python modules including *numpy*.
+If all goes well, this will install a recent version of the [ROOT](https://root.cern.ch) as well as a compatible version of *Python* and several Python modules including *numpy*.

 #### Step 3
-Install *pytorch*, *matplotlib*, *scikit-learn*, etc.
+Now install *pytorch*, *matplotlib*, *scikit-learn*, etc.
 ```bash
 	conda install –c conda-forge pytorch
 	conda install –c conda-forge matplotlib